-Deepavali or Diwali is just around the corner on 14 November 2020 so here’s our guide to all things Deepavali in Singapore
+Deepavali 2021 falls on 4 November 2021 so here’s our kid-friendly guide to all things Deepavali in Singapore

-Deepavali in Singapore is nearly here.
-This is the biggest Indian festival of the year, the ‘Festival of Lights’ so let’s take a look about what Deepavali or Diwali is all about and how it is celebrated in Singapore.
+Deepavali, also called Diwali, is the biggest Indian festival of the year.
+Deepavali is known as the ‘Festival of Lights’ so let’s take a look at what Deepavali in Singapore is all about and how it is celebrated.

-When is Diwali celebrated and for how long?
+When is Deepavali celebrated and for how long?

-The Hindu lunar calendar determines the date on which Deepavali falls.
+The Hindu lunar calendar determines the date on which Deepavali 2021 falls.
 It typically occurs sometime in the months of October and November.
-This year Deepavali in Singapore falls on 14 November (a Saturday) and usually celebrations last about five days.
-The Deepavali festival lights in Little India are on for much longer, from 3 October until 6 December this year.
+This year Deepavali in Singapore falls on 4 November 2021 (a Thursday) and usually celebrations last about five days.
+The Deepavali festival lights in Little India are usually on for much longer, from October until December 2021.

 Deepavali is an important time for Indian families to spring clean their homes, tidy up and decorate.
-As little kids, my mama always told us that if our house was clean and beautiful then we could be sure that Goddess Lakshmi would come and pay our home a visit on Deepavali night to bless us!
+As little kids, our mum always told us that if our house was clean and beautiful then we could be sure that Goddess Lakshmi would come and pay our home a visit on Deepavali night to bless us!

 Down in Little India, Jyoti flower shop has beautiful flower garlands to decorate your home or you could just head to your local florist and pick up some colourful yellow, orange and red flowers (festive Deepavali colours).
 While decorating, the emphasis is always placed on the entrance of the home to create a welcoming aura for family members and friends visiting and of course to draw in the Goddess.